Academic Resource Centers

-The Center for Language Study (CLS), a unit of the Center for Teaching and Learning, provides resources for students of foreign languages, including peer tutoring for undergraduates enrolled in foreign language courses.
+The Center for Language Study (CLS) provides resources for students of foreign languages, including peer tutoring for undergraduates enrolled in foreign language courses.
 The Center also offers courses and support for non-native speakers of English through its English Language program.
 In addition, the CLS makes available specialized language programs, such as Directed Independent Language Study (DILS) for the study of languages not offered at Yale, the Fields program for discipline-specific and advanced language study, and the Shared Course Initiative, which uses videoconferencing with Columbia and Cornell to offer languages not otherwise taught at Yale.
 All Yale students, whether or not they are formally enrolled in language courses, have access to CLS facilities, including its study rooms and multimedia labs.
-For more information, including hours, a list of resources, and detailed information about the Yale College foreign language requirement and placement testing, see the Center’s Web site.
+For more information, including hours, a list of resources, and detailed information about the Yale College foreign language requirement and placement testing, see the Center’s Website.

 Center for Teaching and Learning

 The Yale Center for Teaching and Learning, offers tutoring in all areas of quantitative reasoning and science, including economics.

 The Residential College Math and Science Tutoring program offers tutoring at scheduled times in the residential colleges.
 The tutors are advanced graduate students chosen for their teaching ability and their expertise.
 Tutoring is available to all Yale College students on a walk-in basis.
 You can find tutor hours and which subjects they cover on the Residential College Math and Science Tutoring Web page.
 For further questions, contact Kailas Purushothaman.